LogtalkDotOrg/logtalk.org/_pages/tools.md

 	cmd.exe /c start "cmdwindow" /min "C:\Program Files\pl\bin\swipl-win.exe" -f "%LOGTALKHOME%\integration\logtalk_swi.pl"

-Notes: if you're using a recent SWI-Prolog development version you may use the `-s` option instead of `-f`.
+Notes: if you're using a recent SWI-Prolog development version, you may use the `-s` option instead of `-f`.

 ##### Linux example configuration